elisabethoelmann/SciAIMed-P1/README.md

 ![](docs/images/google_fonts_selection_eb_garamont.png)

 ### **Features**
-This is a fully responsive website that was designed to be also approriately displayed on mobile phones, although clients likely would mostly use large screens for a search of a Clinical Consultancy company and use mobile phones only during travel times.
+This is a fully responsive website that was designed to be also appropriately displayed on mobile phones, although clients likely would mostly use large screens for a search of a Clinical Consultancy company and use mobile phones only during travel times.
 The page is divided into the four sections listed in the navbar.
 The font used for the whole page is EB Garamont.
 No more fonts have been chosen, due to the fact, that this is a scientific consultancy page, where users do not expect fancy design features, which would distract from the contents.
 If the background colour is black, the text is chosen to be either white for the header and footer or white smoke for the expertise section.
 The colour of the subtitles of the Expertise section are chosen to be blue-green (#04948aed) to set a contrast to the rest of the text sections.

 ### **Title and Logo**